Financial Planning for Small Businesses

 1. Cash Flow

-Funds may be tight at the inception of your company, however, if you don’t properly set up your employees with benefits, you could find yourself paying much more dealing with employee turnover.
-Simple incentive rewards like bringing in a treat on Fridays, company activities, and smaller gestures can keep the costs low, and makes your employees feel appreciated.
+Funds may be tight at the inception of your company.
+However, if you don’t properly set up your employees with benefits, you could find yourself paying much more dealing with employee turnover.
+Simple incentive rewards like bringing in a treat on Fridays, company activities, and smaller gestures can keep the costs low.
+Plus, it makes your employees feel appreciated.
 This will encourage them to stay with you through the ups and downs.

 A major oversight that often proves to be a detriment to companies is not factoring in liability.
 This needs to be set in your financial plan, and make sure to account for interest rates as well, if you end up owing too much, you’ll find it difficult or impossible to get your head back above water.
 As the leader of a company, you are responsible for source deductions.